 From original idea to launch the product has taken almost three years.

-We began with sketches, then technical drawings which were used to create 3D models using our 3D printer.
+We began with sketches, then technical drawings to create 3D models using our 3D printer.
 These technical drawings were modified until we had two fully functioning prototypes.
 Once we were happy with the basic design and functionality, we put them to the test.
-Although the material at this stage left a lot to be desired aesthetically, they functioned well.
 Feedback for these early prototypes was incredible – they were a brilliant conversation starter.
 We were overwhelmed with positive comments

 “I could so use one of them right now!”